MorardRamiro/Countries-Activities-App/README.md

 📝 Controlled Form to submit your own recipe!

-🛠 Installation and Setup Instructions
+<h2>🛠 Installation and Setup Instructions</h2>
 Installation: npm install

 In the project directory, you can run: npm start

 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open <a href="http://localhost:3000">http://localhost:3000</a> to view it in the browser.
 The page will reload if you make edits.